What is indefinite leave to remain?

 People with ILR/ILE have no time limit on their stay in the UK.
 They can live without the pressure of having to make regular visa renewal applications.
-Those with ILR/ILE can travel freely and are only likely to lose their status if they spend more than 2 years at a time overseas.
+Those with ILR/ILE can travel freely and are only likely to lose their status if they spend more than two years abroad at a time.

 How do I get ILR or ILE?

-Each person’s route to ILR will be different and this table is only a very rough guide, which sets out who may be eligible to apply for ILR/ILE at certain intervals after arrival in the UK.
-You may need specific legal advice, tailored to your situation, to establish whether you really are entitled to apply for ILR.
+Each person’s route to ILR will be different, and this table provides only a rough guide, outlining who may be eligible to apply for ILR/ILE at certain intervals after arrival in the UK.
+You may need specific legal advice tailored to your situation to determine whether you are indeed entitled to apply for ILR.

 You can apply for ILR/ILE: |